grd/FreePDM/ConceptOfDesign/FreePDM_03-3-DBVersioningUpd.md

 ![BDD ItemInterface 3Way](FreePDM_CoD-Figures/BDD_ItemInterface-3Way.png)

 If we go back to the _Item_ block there we have two _Interfaces_.
-These two _Interfaces_ correspondent with the diagram directly above.
+These two _Interfaces_ correspond with the diagram directly above.
-As al the _Rationale_ and _Problems_ explain there are some difficulties to overcome.
+As all the _Rationale_ and _Problems_ explain there are some difficulties to overcome.
 The main issue is split between the _Version system_ and the _database_.
-In this split lies ho to handle binary files where most version system are not good at.
+In this split lies the solution to handle binary files where most version system fall short.
 Binary files are in such a system basically all copies and not delta files what it is with text files.

 ### two way system